What Injuries Qualify for Workers' Comp in Ohio?

 Ohio Workers’ Compensation Laws and Statutes

 O.R.C.
-4123.01 defines “injury,” including harm from accidents and repetitive exposure.
+4123.01 defines “injury,” including harm from accidents and occupational exposure.

 O.R.C.
 4123.512 allows appeals to the Court of Common Pleas if disputes arise.